College Search

 Facebook link to program Facebook page

-The Path To Independence is an inclusive, two-year, non-degree certificate program offering a college experience to students with intellectual disabilities.
-Path to Independence is collaborative effort of UNR's Nevada Center for Excellence in Disabilities (NCED), the University of Nevada, Reno Extended Studies Department (UNR EXS), Sierra and Rural Regional Centers (SRC/RRC), the Bureau of Vocational Rehabilitation (BVR), and with annual agreements established with cooperating school districts.
+Path To Independence (P2I) is an inclusive, two-year, non-degree certificate program offering a college experience to students with intellectual disabilities.
+P2I is a collaborative effort of UNR's Nevada Center for Excellence in Disabilities (NCED), the University of Nevada Reno College of Education and Human Development, Sierra Regional Center (SRC) and Rural Regional Center (RRC), the Bureau of Vocational Rehabilitation (BVR), and various school districts when applicable for concurrent enrollment.

 General